EnriqueKhai/Chameleon/README.md

 > image, or video is concealed within another file, message, image, or video.

 Where cryptography is the art of concealing messages from prying eyes, steganography tries to hide the fact that a message was sent at all.
-Imaging writing a letter to your friend, and between the lines you write another message in invisible ink.
-From the outside looking in, no one would ever guess that something was going on under the hood!
-That is the power of steganography in a nutshell.
+Imagine writing a letter to your friend, and between the lines you write another message in invisible ink.
+From the outside looking in, even a suspecting observer might not guess that something was going on under the hood!
+This is the power of steganography.

 For more information on steganography, watch [this](https://youtu.be/TWEXCYQKyDc).